mitre/saf-training/src/courses/delta/README.md

 ---
 order: 01
 next: 02.md
-title: Delta Process Developer Class
+title: 1.
+Delta Process Developer Class
 author: Daniel Medina, George Dias
 ---

 ## 1.1 Class Overview

-The purpose of this class is to demonstrate how the MITRE SAF Delta tool can be used to facilitate changes to InSpec profile baselines.
-This process is often utilized to create a new baseline profile from older revisions of the same baseline.
+The purpose of this class is to demonstrate how the MITRE SAF Delta tool can be used to update or generate InSpec profiles.
+This includes updating an InSpec profile from an old guidance document to a newer guidance document and creating a new baseline profile from older revisions of the same baseline.

-### 1.1.1 Class Objectives
+### 1.2 Class Objectives

 By the end of this class, you should be able to:

-- Identify the requirements for conducting the delta process
-- Understand the purpose and functionality of the SAF Delta process tools: `update_controls4delta` and `delta`
+- Understand the requirements, purpose, and functionality of the SAF Delta process tools: `update_controls4delta` and `delta`
-- Utilize these tools to update InSpec profiles
+- Update existing InSpec profiles to newer guidance documentation using `update_controls4delta` and `delta`
 - Determine how and where to apply these tools in various scenarios (Use Cases)
 - Use the delta fuzzy matching system to map controls between two profiles
-- Become familiar with the delta process logging capabilities and the artifacts it generates
+- Identify and review delta process history with generated logs and artifacts
 - Format InSpec profile controls appropriately before and/or after executing delta commands